orfeio/orfeio/rsafd.md

     ```
 10. Close the Ubuntu app.

-Each time you wish to work with a Jupyter Notebook for the class, open the Ubuntu app and then run the following commands.
+Each time you wish to work with a Jupyter Notebook, open the Ubuntu app and then run the following commands.

 1. Activate the Renv conda environment.
     ```